Team Values Direct and Bind High Performance TeamsPosted by Kevin Hughes on Tuesday, July 29th, 2014 at 2:48pm.

 Boise State “Blue Collar”

 Boise State football, one of the nation’s small-college Cinderellas, has been examined over and over to find out why they are able to run such a “tight ship.”
 While many have tried to replicate their methods and level of success, few have been able to get team players to work as hard or perform as well in the classroom or on the field.
-As a program with fewer resources than giants around them, they found a niche in recruiting players that were high character, low ego, skilled, but maybe a little short or small.
+As a program with fewer resources than giants around them, they found a niche in recruiting players that were high character, low ego, and optimally skilled.
 Then, they had training and leadership in place to build talent, whereas other schools got great prospects that wouldn't buy into the team or work as hard to improve which ultimately didn't get to the level that Boise State’s players reached.
 After winning with this method, they would often sign a recruit--one that wasn’t highly coveted instead of an often me-first superstar--saying that they liked his skills, but loved that he was one of “our guys.”
-Importantly, once the process had achieved some success, it became a badge of honor to be one of Coach Peterson’s blue-collar workhorses.
+More importantly, once the process had achieved some success, it became a badge of honor to be one of Coach Peterson’s blue-collar workhorses.
 They kept that going by using incentives like “the hammer” for the hardest worker on a little noticed part of the team.